viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## Configure a verification system

-Now that you've configured your camera, a rough `"people-detect"` detector and a more fine-tuned `"face-detect"` facial detector, you can set up your facial verification system module.
+Now that you've configured your camera, a rough `"people-detect"` detector and a more fine-tuned `"face-detect"` facial detector, you can add a module that contains the code that runs the alarm system based on detections it receives from the detectors specified in its configuration.

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select the `vision` type, then select the `classifier:verification-system` model.
 Enter a name for your vision service and click **Create**.